Set up ServiceNow for Integration

 - On the Users page, click the user ID of the account you just created to return to the account settings.

 - To add roles to the user account, scroll down the page, click theRolestab, and then clickEdit.
-Search for the following four roles one by one and add them to the Roles List:rest_api_exploreru_zingbox_alerts_vulnerability_incident_useru_zingbox_discovered_devices_userweb_service_adminIf you use an existing device table whose label is not “Zingbox discovered devices”, the third role shown above will be a different name.
+Search for the following four roles one by one and add them to the Roles List:rest_api_explorer(This is required so that Cortex XSOAR can connect to ServiceNow through its API.)u_zingbox_alerts_vulnerability_incident_useru_zingbox_discovered_devices_userweb_service_adminIf you use an existing device table whose label is not “Zingbox discovered devices”, the third role shown above will be a different name.

 - ClickSaveto add the roles to the user account.